 AD48 – Acts 13:13-52.

-Notice Paul teaches from the Old Testament to show who Jesus is the Son of God.
+Notice Paul teaches from the Old Testament to show that Jesus is the Son of God.

 Pisidian Antioch is found in modern Turkey.